bguiz/angular-ember-compare/content/roundup/roundup.md

 community,
 which should be considered too.
-Contact me on [twitter](http://twitter.com/bguiz) if you would like to to write more articles on those too.
+Contact me on [twitter](http://twitter.com/bguiz) if you would like me to write more articles on those too.

 If you have already formed a strong preference based upon these basic building blocks alone,